 Those early years were a time of great struggle as well as sadness for the Sisters, as one of their original community had died six months after their arrival in the Colony.

 In the period that followed the founding of the first school, the diocese found itself in severe financial difficulty with Bishop Brady unable to provide any real support for the school as well as the Sisters’ other works of mercy among the poor and sick.
 In order to see them through these early financial troubles, the Sisters were forced to use money sent from Dublin which had originally been set aside for them to return home, together with two hundred pounds given by the father of one of them on her profession.
 This money was used to build the first Convent of Mercy in Australia.
 The building now known as Holy Cross, with its Foundation Stone dating from 1847, is still in use today and stands as a testimony to those dedicated pioneers whose love and faith in God inspired them to continue God’s work.
-Two years later, in 1849, the Sisters began what was the first secondary school in Western Australia – the school now proudly known as Mercedes College.
+Two years later, in 1849, the Sisters began what was the first purpose-built secondary school in Western Australia – the school now proudly known as Mercedes College.
 The name Mercedes is Spanish for Mercy.

 With great courage, facing primitive conditions and enormous hardship, the College was to flourish – the sisters would recognise this as “the fruit of trust in Divine Providence”.
 From the Mother House at Victoria Square, the sisters were to undertake the establishment of schools throughout the state and beyond.